MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

 \section{Minimum message length analysis of the PCA model}

-Introduced in the late 1960s by Wallace and Boulton, the minimum message length (MML) principle~\citep{WallaceBoulton68, WallaceFreeman87, WallaceDowe99a, Wallace05} is a framework for inductive inference rooted in information theory.
-The key idea underlying MML is that both parameter estimation and model selection problems can be interpreted as examples of data compression.
-Given data ${\bf y} \in \mathbb{R}^n$, the MML principle provides a method for computing the minimum length of a message that describes this data.
-In the MML approach, this message length is the single necessary inferential quantity.
-For the MML message to be decodable by a receiver, we require that the message encodes both a model for the data as well as the data itself.
-Formally, a MML message comprises two parts: \begin{enumerate} \item the \emph{assertion}: describes the structure of the model, including all model parameters $\bm{\theta} \in \bm{\Theta} \in \mathbb{R}^p$.
-Let $I(\bm{\theta})$ denote the codelength of the assertion. \item the \emph{detail}: describes the data ${\bf y}$ using the model $p({\bf y} | \bm{\theta})$ nominated in the assertion.
-Let $I({\bf y} | \bm{\theta})$ denote the codelength of the detail. \end{enumerate} The total length of the MML message, $I({\bf y}, \bm{\theta})$, measured in units of information (for example, bits) is the sum of the lengths of the assertion and the detail:
+The minimum message length (MML) principle~\cite{WallaceBoulton68, WallaceFreeman87, WallaceDowe99a, Wallace05} of inductive inference is based on ideas from information theory, Bayesian statistics and data compression.
+MML considers the standard tasks of parameter estimation and model selection as data compression problems.
+Given data ${\bf x} \in \mathcal{X}$, the key idea behind MML is to compute the minimum length of a message that describes the data.
+The MML message by design encodes both a model for the data as well as the data itself, and must be decodable by a receiver who does not know the data.
+The two parts of an MML message are: \begin{enumerate} \item the \emph{assertion}: describes the structure of the model, including all model parameters $\bm{\theta} \in \bm{\Theta} \in \mathbb{R}^P$.
+Let $I(\bm{\theta})$ denote the codelength of the assertion. \item the \emph{detail}: describes the data ${\bf x} \in \mathcal{X}$ using the model $p({\bf x} | \bm{\theta})$ nominated in the assertion.
+Let $I({\bf x} | \bm{\theta})$ denote the codelength of the detail. \end{enumerate} The total length of the MML message, $I({\bf x}, \bm{\theta})$, measured in units of information (for example, bits) is the sum of the lengths of the assertion and the detail:

 The length of the assertion measures the complexity of the model, with longer assertions able to state more parameters with high accuracy or describe more complicated model structures.
 In contrast, a short assertion may encode the model parameters imprecisely and describe only simple models.
-The length of the detail tells us how well the model stated in the assertion is able to fit or describe the data.
-A complex model, that is one with a long assertion, will have lots of explanatory power and be able to encode more data strings using fewer bits compared to a simple model.
+The length of the detail tells us how well the model stated in the assertion is able to fit (or describe) the data.
+A complex model with a long assertion will have lots of explanatory power and be able to encode more data strings using fewer bits compared to a simpler model.
 MML seeks the model